The Essence of Naturopathic Medicine

 Are Naturopathic Doctors Real Doctors?

-As Naturopathic Doctors we are regulated by the province, and we assess and diagnose you as any medical doctor would however we treat differently, using natural means.
+As Naturopathic Doctors we are regulated by the province, and we assess and diagnose you as any medical doctor would however we treat you differently, using natural means.
 So yes, we are definitely real Doctors!